Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with

-Note that in order to make worldlines continuous, all measurements are forced measurements.
-That is to say, the state after a measurement is just $\ket{\psi'} = P\ket{\psi}$ (without renormalization).
-To make the mapping between graphical representation and quantum mechanics consistent, we must introduce an additional factor for the inner product of quantum states.
-In other words, the topological invariant of the worldline braiding of size $L$ equals to $n^{\frac{L}{2}+\#(P)}$ times the inner product of quantum states,

-where $\#(P)$ is the number of measurements in the circuit and $\tau$ is the topological invariant of the knot formed by concatenating two pieces of worldline configurations represented by $\bra{\Psi}$ and $\ket{\Phi}$.
+During the circuit evolution, to make the mapping between graphical representation and quantum mechanics consistent, all measurements are forced measurements \textit{generally} so that the state after a measurement can still be represented by the worldline diagram.
+The state after a measurement is then $\ket{\psi'} = P\ket{\psi}$, and the new state looks like (\ref{eq:bell_state}) locally on the measured sites.
+We must also introduce an additional factor for the conversion between inner product of quantum states and the topological invariant of the worldline braiding of size $L$, where $\#(P)$ is the number of measurements in the circuit and $\tau$ is the topological invariant of the knot formed by concatenating two pieces of worldline configurations represented by $\bra{\Phi}$ and $\ket{\Psi}$.